juritox/slot-machine/README.md

 - **Advanced Configuration:** Modifying the configuration is intended for advanced users.
 It is recommended to use an Integrated Development Environment (IDE) for Python when making changes.
 Proceed with caution to avoid misconfigurations that might affect game functionality.

+## Project Structure

+- `src/:` Contains the main Python scripts for the game.
+- `assets/:` Includes gifs and icons used in the game.
+- `logs/:` Directory where game logs are stored.

+## Key Features

+- Customizable slot symbols and numbers
+- Adjustable win conditions and amounts
+- Jackpot functionality
+- Calculation of Return To Player (RTP)
+- Detailed logging for game events
+- Cross-platform compatibility

+## License

+This project is open source and available under the MIT license.

 ## Important Notes

-- **Educational Use Only**: This simulation is intended solely for educational purposes.
+**Educational Use Only**: This simulation is intended solely for educational purposes.
 It does not involve real money gambling and is designed to help learners understand programming concepts and basic game mechanics.